kkarpieszuk/wc-price-history/readme.txt

 }, 10, 2 );
 ```

+= Can I clean the history? =

+Yes, on the plugin configuration screen click the button 'Clean history'.
+This will remove all the history storage for all products.
+Make sure you know what you are doing (in general, use this option only if you are going to remove plugin completely).

 = I have a problem with the plugin, or I want to suggest a feature.
 Where can do this? =

 Please submit the [GitHub issue](https://github.com/kkarpieszuk/wc-price-history/issues).